AssistFeed.com Weekly

 Be calm and be very observant to your cat's body language and hopefully each feeding will be a success.

-CAUTION: Call your vet if your cat throws up every feeding.
+CAUTION: Call your veterinarian if your cat throws up every feeding.
 Your cat may have an intestinal blockage that needs to be taken care of immediately!

 Feline Nutrition - SOUND OFF!